AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Cheapest Car Insurance in Wisconsin With a Speeding Ticket: USAA and Erie

-For Wisconsin drivers with a speeding ticket on their record, USAA is still the cheapest option for those who are eligible.
-Erie’s and State Farm’s average rates are the next lowest, at $1,523 and $1,594 per year, respectively.
+For Wisconsin drivers with a speeding ticket on their record, USAA is still the cheapest option on average for those who are eligible.
+Erie has the next cheapest average rates at $2,207 per year.

 RELATED: